Danita Tracy-Carter - OHSU Community Research Liaison

-Jill is located on the South Coast and her region includes Coos, Curry and Douglas counties.
+Danita is located on the South Coast.
+Her region includes Coos, Curry, and Douglas counties.

-Jill's Role on the Community Engaged Research Team
+Danita's role on the Community Engaged Research Team:

 - Facilitate the South Coast Research Coalition Advisory (SCRC) community champions for data-driven decision making

 - Support OHSU academic collaborators by engaging stakeholders and community members

 - Provide county level data and knowledge about the region, facilitate partnerships and projects, and data collection (e.g. focus groups, interviews, surveys)

 - Maintain membership and provide expertise to community public health

 - Assist community organizations in matching needs with OHSU resources